nchern/sit/README.md

 Sit repo is just a folder with plain text files.
 It can be a part of any code repo including standalone repos using any scm, e.g. git.
 The current view is that git / git workflow can cover the majority of collaboration use cases, like sharing, having a central repo for all issues, etc.
-In future more tight integrations with git could be added along with more tooling.
+In future tighter integrations with git could be added along with more tooling.

 ## Known (serious) questions